b0br4nks/musc/README.md

 The `fmt` function from `std.sko` module expects two values on the data stack:
 1. the size of the buffer it needs to print,
 2. the pointer to the beginning of the buffer,
-3. and the output file descriptor where it needs to print to.

 The size and the pointer are provided by the string `"Hello, World!"`.
-The file descriptor is `stdout` function from `std.sko`.

 #### Character